Generic name: acetaminophen and oxycodone [ a-SEET-a-MIN-oh-fen-and-OX-i-KOE-done ]

 problems with urination;

-low cortisol levels - nausea, vomiting, loss of appetite, dizziness, worsening tiredness or weakness.
+nausea, vomiting, loss of appetite, dizziness, worsening tiredness or weakness; or

-Seek medical attention right away if you have symptoms of serotonin syndrome, such as: agitation, hallucinations, fever, sweating, shivering, fast heart rate, muscle stiffness, twitching, loss of coordination, nausea, vomiting, or diarrhea.
+high levels of serotonin in the body - agitation, hallucinations, fever, sweating, shivering, fast heart rate, muscle stiffness, twitching, loss of coordination, nausea, vomiting, diarrhea.

 Common Percocet side effects include: